 Jumping ahead one hundred years later to World War II, Nazi Germany was locked in a deadly struggle with the Allies.
 They encrypted their communications with the supposedly invincible Enigma machine.

 Enigma was succeeded by the even more devilishly complicated Lorenz machine, with its 12 rotating wheels allowing for five billion code combinations.
 To reverse-engineer the encryption, British codebreakers, led by Alan Turing and Joan Clarke, invented Colossus in 1943, the world’s first programmable computer.

-Colossus was operated by the Women’s Royal Naval Service.
+The Women’s Royal Naval Service operated Colossus.
 The “wrens”, as they were called, successfully operated Colossus to decipher Nazi messages, saving countless Allied lives.